LSEG-API-Samples/Article.EMACPPCmake/Readme.md

 ![ESDK Solution](./Command1.png)

-Open ESDK.sln on Visual Studio 2017 you will see all projects from ETA and EMA package.
-Below screen shot is EMA example 100__MarketPrice__Streaming, CMake will add all source files and header files including libraries required by the project.
+Open ESDK.sln on Visual Studio 2017 you should see all projects from ETA and EMA package under the solution.

+Below screen shot is the project for EMA example 100__MarketPrice__Streaming, CMake will add location of source files,header files and libraries required by the project based on location of sourceDir directory we specified in the first step.
 ![ESDK Projects](./VS2017ESDKPRJ.png)
 You can also access the project files for each Example directly, it locates under folder __VisualStudio2017__.